 Shaftel Law’s immigration dictionary of law terms and legal definitions covers information specific to the US immigration policy and beyond.
 While making sense of the how the US immigration system works might not be easy, a few other great resources include our Immigration FAQs section, blog and the US Citizenship and Immigration Services (USCIS) site.

-Adjustment to Immigrant Status is the process of applying for a green card within the United States.
-Individuals apply to adjust their status from a nonimmigrant status, or even from no status, to a lawful permanent resident (green card holder).
+Adjustment of Status (or Adjustment to Immigrant Status) is the process of applying for a green card within the United States.
+In other words, if you are an eligible individual already in the United States, you can apply to adjust your status from a nonimmigrant status (or even from no status) to permanent resident status (a green card) without having to return to your home country to complete visa processing.
 If applying for a green card from outside of the United States, see Immigrant Visa Processing.

-The process of being designated a refugee on U.S. soil.
-Must still meet the definition of refugee.
-See Refugee.
-The difference is that a person applies for asylum if at a U.S. port of entry or within the U.S., while in contrast, a refugee is someone who meets this definition but is outside the U.S. A refugee must be designated as such by the United Nations High Commission on Refugees (UNHCR).
+Asylum status is a form of protection those who meet the definition of refugee and are already in the United States or are seeking admission at a port of entry.
+This differs from refugee status (scroll down to Refugee below) which refers to refugees not on U.S. soil.
+A refugee must be designated as such by the United Nations High Commission on Refugees (UNHCR).
 Once determined to be a refugee, the UNHCR will determine where to re-settle you throughout the world.

 Change of Status (COS)